 Registration PHOTO ID (Passport, Drivers license, etc.) will be required to be shown by all persons at the Registration Desk when they enter the convention for the first time.
 Pre-registered persons MUST bring Proof of Identity in order to pick up their badges.
 If NO Photo ID is available, you can bring in two forms of non-photo ID, i.e. a birth certificate, household bill, or equivalent.
 IF you cannot produce valid and accepted proof of Identity and Age when you pick up your badge you will be turned away from the convention.
 If you will not sign the Waiver you will be turned away from the Convention.

 Refunds Badge purchases are non-refundable unless the convention is canceled.
 We will forward your badge to the next year (and only once) if you cannot make it to the convention for any reason.
 We need you to request this 24 hours in advance in writing (email to email@example.com) .

 Volunteers Volunteers must pay for their convention membership and if you work a certain number of hours at the convention in a volunteer position, you will be comped for the following year's convention.
-Work 12 hours at the convention, and have a convention leader sign-off on your volunteer timesheet, earn our heartfelt thanks and the following year's convention and an invitation to this year's Dead Dog party.
+You do earn our heartfelt thanks, too.

 Water Well, you signed the Waiver... don't be stupid.
 If you don't know how to swim, stay away from it.
 If you're intoxicated, stay away from it.